phpmvk/YouCoder/README.md

 `npm run start:dev`

-- Starts the application in development using nodemon and ts-node
+- Runs npm run build then starts the application in development using nodemon and ts-node

 `tsnd --respawn index.ts`